worbli/marketinigWepApp/docs/markdown/en/partners.md

 ## Our Partners
-### Our list of international partners who are helping to ensure the success of our ecosystem
+### Our list of international partners who are helping to ensure the success of our ecosystem.

 ![page image](../images/partners.jpg)